Who makes the law?

 Supporters of judicial activism think that unelected judicial elites should make decisions for everyday Americans.

 This undermines the role of our elected representatives and puts our democracy at risk.

 That’s why the President must appoint only those judges who will interpret and apply the law as written.

-Visit SupremeCourtQuestions.com to see how much you know about our nation’s highest Court.
+Visit IWLC.org to learn more about our nation’s highest Court